-Sheet pan dinners are such an easy way to get a veg, a protein, and some kind of tasty sauce altogether in one place.
-Pop it in the oven, turn it up, and boom.
+Sheet pan dinners are such an easy way to get a veg, a protein, and some kind of tasty sauce all together in one place.
+Pop it in the oven, turn it up, and boom!
 You’ve got a dinner with flavors that all meld together.

-This recipe comes to us from Sarah Caron, author of the recently published The Super Easy 5-Ingredient Cookbook.
+This recipe comes to us from Sarah Caron, author of The Super Easy 5-Ingredient Cookbook.
 She’s a writer, editor, blogger, and recipe developer who lives in Maine.

 When I heard about this book, I thought it felt similar to what we like to do at Simply Recipes.
 Sarah Caron’s goals here are to make eating fresh, whole foods “easy, fun and doable, even on busy nights,” she says.

 “Quick and easy from-scratch cooking isn’t just what I’ve built my blog, Sarah’s Cucina Bella, around, it’s also how I cook at home,” she says.